belsrc/notebook/rust/Rust for the Impatient - NoBoilerplate.md

 let x = { 42 };
 ```

 - Can have multiple statements in a block.
 The final one is called the tail.
-This is what the whole block with evaluate to.
+This is what the whole block will evaluate to.

 ```rust
 let x = {